openchoreo/openchoreo.github.io/versioned_docs/version-v0.4.x/concepts/resource-relationships.md

 Components, establishing team boundaries and application domains.
 This ownership relationship means that components cannot exist without a parent project, and deleting a project removes all its components.

 The project ownership boundary also defines the scope for internal communication.
 Components within the same project can reference each other directly and communicate without crossing security boundaries.
 This locality enables teams to work efficiently within their domain while maintaining isolation from other projects.

-### Component and Runtime Resources

-**Components** own the runtime resources that result from their deployment.
-When a component deploys, it generates Builds and produces Releases.
-These resources maintain a clear ownership chain back to the component, enabling lifecycle management and garbage collection.

-This ownership relationship ensures that runtime resources are properly cleaned up when components are removed.
-It also provides clear attribution for resource usage, cost allocation, and audit trails.
-Platform operators can trace any running workload back to its originating component and project.

-## Class and Binding Relationships

-OpenChoreo implements the Kubernetes Class pattern that enables platform standardization while allowing application-specific customization.
-This system separates platform governance from developer flexibility through multiple layers of configuration.

-### Platform Classes
+### ComponentType

-**Classes** define platform-level abstractions that establish organizational standards.
-ServiceClass, WebApplicationClass, and ScheduledTaskClass provide platform capabilities for different workload types.
-These classes are created by platform engineers and encode organizational policies, security requirements, and operational best practices.
+**ComponentTypes** define platform-level templates that govern how components are deployed.
+Each ComponentType specifies a workload type (deployment, statefulset, cronjob, or job) and provides a schema for configurable parameters.
+Platform engineers create ComponentTypes that encode organizational policies, resource templates, and operational best practices.

-Classes serve as the platform's contract for how applications should be deployed.
-They define standard resource limits, security policies, network configurations, and operational parameters.
-By centralizing these definitions in classes, platform teams ensure consistency across all applications while maintaining a single point of control for platform-wide changes.
+ComponentTypes serve as the platform's contract for component deployment.
+They define what developers can configure through parameter schemas, what resources will be created through resource templates, and which workflows are allowed for building components.
+By centralizing these definitions in ComponentTypes, platform teams ensure consistency across all applications while maintaining control over infrastructure patterns.

+### Component to ComponentType

+**Components** reference a ComponentType using the format `{workloadType}/{componentTypeName}`.
+This relationship establishes which template governs the component's deployment.
+The component provides parameter values that conform to the schema defined in the ComponentType, and these parameters are validated automatically.

+The component-to-ComponentType relationship is fundamental to OpenChoreo's governance model.
+Components cannot be created without referencing a valid ComponentType, ensuring all deployments follow platform standards.
+This relationship also determines which resource templates will be used to generate the actual Kubernetes resources.

+### Trait Composition

+**Traits** attach additional capabilities to components through composition.
+Each component can instantiate multiple traits, such as persistent storage, caching, or monitoring.
+Traits use the same schema-driven approach as ComponentTypes, with parameters that can be overridden per environment through ComponentDeployment resources.

+Traits maintain an independent lifecycle from components but are applied together during deployment.
+This separation enables platform engineers to define reusable capabilities that can be composed into different component types.
+The trait relationship provides flexibility while maintaining governance through schema validation.

-### Binding Instantiation
+### Workflow Integration

-**Bindings** create concrete instances of classes for specific environments.
-A ServiceBinding references a ServiceClass but can override certain parameters for its target environment.
-This relationship allows the same class to be used across different environments with appropriate customization.

-The binding relationship is not just a simple override mechanism.
-Bindings can only modify parameters that the class explicitly allows, ensuring that security policies and governance rules cannot be circumvented.
-This controlled flexibility enables environment-specific optimization while maintaining platform standards.
+**Workflows** define build and automation templates that components can reference through their workflow configuration.
+ComponentTypes can restrict which workflows are allowed, ensuring components use appropriate build strategies.
+This relationship between components, ComponentTypes, and Workflows enables platform teams to enforce build standards and security policies.

+When a component references a Workflow, it provides schema values that configure the workflow execution.
+The Workflow template uses these values along with platform-controlled parameters to generate the actual CI/CD pipeline.
+This separation enables developers to trigger builds with simple configuration while platform engineers maintain control over build infrastructure and security.

-### Component to Build
+### Component to WorkflowRun

-Components define build specifications that result in **Build** resources.
-This relationship captures how source code should be transformed into container images.
-The component maintains the build configuration while builds represent individual execution instances.

-Each build maintains a relationship back to its originating component and the specific commit or tag that triggered it.
+Components trigger **WorkflowRuns** through their workflow configuration to build container images.
+Each WorkflowRun represents an execution instance of a Workflow template with specific parameter values.
+WorkflowRuns maintain a relationship back to their originating component and the specific commit that triggered them.

-This relationship provides complete traceability from running containers back to source code, essential for debugging and compliance.
+This relationship provides complete traceability from running containers back to source code.
+Platform operators can trace any container image to the WorkflowRun that built it, which links to the component and ultimately to the source repository and commit.
+This traceability is essential for debugging, compliance, and security auditing.

-### Workload and Binding Creation

-When developers create a Service, WebApplication, or ScheduledTask (the claim), along with a Workload specification, the platform creates the appropriate Binding.
-The Binding combines:
-- The claim (Service/WebApplication/ScheduledTask) that references a Class
-- The Workload that defines the runtime requirements
-- The Environment where it should be deployed

-This relationship ensures that the platform standards from the Class are applied while respecting the application's runtime requirements from the Workload.

-### Binding to Release
+### ComponentDeployment and Release

+When a component deploys to an environment, it creates **ComponentDeployment** resources that can override parameters from the ComponentType on a per-environment basis.
+These deployments generate **Releases** that contain the final Kubernetes manifests rendered from ComponentType templates combined with component parameters, trait configurations, and environment overrides.

-Bindings generate Releases that contain the actual Kubernetes resources to be deployed.
-The Release combines the Class configuration, Workload specifications, and environment-specific settings into concrete Kubernetes manifests that are applied to the target DataPlane.
+This relationship chain from Component → ComponentType → ComponentDeployment → Release ensures complete governance while enabling environment-specific customization.
+The Release combines all these layers into concrete Kubernetes resources that are applied to the target DataPlane.

-This relationship chain from Component → Build → Claim+Workload → Binding → Release ensures complete traceability
-and proper lifecycle management throughout the application delivery process.

 ## Network Relationships